nagdahimanshu/clinic-events-processor/README.md

 ## Future Improvements

 If I had more time to work on this, here are the key things I would focus on to make it production ready and scalable:

-- I would add request timeouts to prevent hanging requests and set a max processing time per file.
+- I would probably migrate processing to an async queue (SQS) so uploads don't block and we can handle more concurrent requests.
 - Right now Slack notifications can fail silently.
 I would add retry logic with exponential backoff so notifications are more reliable.
-- I would probably migrate processing to an async queue (SQS) so uploads don't block and we can handle more concurrent requests.
-This would also make it easier to track job status.
+- Add CSV rows validation in order to avoid processing invalid rows
 - Also need to add rate limiting per user or IP to prevent abuse.
 - Right now there are only a few unit tests.
 I would add integration tests for the API endpoints and some basic E2E tests.
+- Handle CSV parsing edge cases like unclosed quotes, wrong delimiters and corrupted files.
+- Create idempotent keys based on file content (e.g., file hash) so the same file uploaded concurrently by different users doesn't cause race conditions or duplicate processing.